 Aim and Outcomes

-To this end, a graduate of the MACS degree will demonstrate the competencies required to:
+Academic preparation, Spirit-led character, and theological reflection are all essential aspects of Christian ministry.
+To this end, a graduate of the MDiv degree will demonstrate the competencies required to:

 - evaluate and synthesize interpretive methods and traditions, and apply exegetical method to the interpretation of a biblical text;

 - analyze and evaluate the broader heritage of the Christian tradition, the more specific character of particular Christian traditions and communities, the ways these traditions transcend particular social and cultural settings, and the ways they come to unique expressions within such settings;

 - evaluate ways in which the church engages in Great Commission application in its life and mission to the world;

 - develop the capacities for personal faith, emotional maturity and moral integrity that are requisite to a life of ministerial leadership;

 - cultivate the capacities for ministerial leadership within both the congregation and the broader public context.

 PBA’s School of Ministry is an evangelical and multi-denominational academic community that provides an innovative seminary education anchored in the areas of Bible, biblical languages, Christian history and theology, philosophy of religion, practical theology, and hands-on ministry.
 Instructors in the MDiv program teach from a confessional, Christ-centered perspective and affirm the World Evangelical Alliance Statement of Faith.
 All students are required to abide by the student code of conduct, as discussed in The Navigator (student handbook).